Licensed Firm #G114979

 Sinkhole Damage FAQs

-Catastrophic ground cover collapse requires all four conditions: abrupt collapse, visible depression, structural damage, and the home being condemned/uninhabitable.
-Sinkhole loss is broader and covers settlement and structural damage from underground activity even without visible ground depression.
+Catastrophic ground cover collapse requires all four conditions: the abrupt collapse of ground cover, a depression clearly visible to the naked eye, structural damage to the building, and the insured structure being condemned or deemed uninhabitable.
+Sinkhole loss coverage is broader and covers settlement, subsidence, and structural damage caused by underground sinkhole activity even without visible ground depression.

-Florida sits on porous limestone that dissolves when exposed to acidic groundwater, creating underground voids.
-Central Florida's "Sinkhole Alley" from Tampa through Orlando is particularly vulnerable due to its geology, fluctuating water tables, and development patterns.
+Florida sits on a foundation of porous limestone (karite) that dissolves when exposed to acidic groundwater.
+Over time, this creates underground voids that can collapse.
+Central Florida's 'Sinkhole Alley' — stretching from Tampa through Orlando — is particularly vulnerable due to its limestone geology, fluctuating water tables, and development patterns that alter drainage.

 Yes.
-Carriers can require geological testing (GPR and SPT borings) costing $5,000-$15,000.
-The carrier generally pays for this testing, but they choose the engineering firm.
-A public adjuster reviews the testing methodology to ensure accuracy.
+Under Florida law, carriers can require geological testing before accepting a sinkhole claim.
+This testing typically includes ground-penetrating radar (GPR) and standard penetration testing (SPT borings) and can cost $5,000 to $15,000 or more.
+The carrier usually pays for this testing, but they choose the engineering firm.
+A public adjuster can review the testing methodology and conclusions to ensure the report is accurate.

-This is the most common sinkhole denial tactic.
+This is the most common sinkhole claim denial tactic.
+Carriers reclassify sinkhole damage as 'normal settling,' 'soil compaction,' or 'earth movement' to avoid coverage.
 Independent geological analysis can distinguish between normal settling and sinkhole-related subsidence.
-A public adjuster works with independent geologists to challenge the carrier's biased assessment.
+A public adjuster works with independent geologists to challenge the carrier's assessment.

 Sinkhole Damage?
 Florida Experts on Your Side.